-Campbell has also negotiated many of Discovery’s joint ventures, including OWN, a 50/50 venture with Oprah Winfrey; the Velocity/MotorTrend digital media & production company with The Enthusiast Network; and the Discovery Family network with Hasbro.
+Campbell has also negotiated many of Discovery’s joint ventures, including OWN, a 50/50 venture with Oprah Winfrey; the Velocity/MotorTrend digital media & production company; and the Discovery Family network with Hasbro.
 Before joining Discovery in 2007, Campbell was Executive Vice President, Business Development, for NBC Universal, where he was responsible for strategic planning and corporate transactions.
 He also represented NBCU on a number of boards, including A&E TV Networks, National Geographic Channel International, MSNBC.com and the Universal Orlando Theme Parks.
 Campbell played an integral role in a series of NBCU acquisitions, including Telemundo in 2002 and Vivendi Universal Entertainment in 2004.

 Immediately prior to leaving NBCU, Campbell represented the company in negotiating the online video joint venture with News Corp that became Hulu.
 Campbell began his career with the Los Angeles law firm, O’Melveny & Myers LLP, where he specialized in corporate and securities law.
 He holds degrees from Princeton University and Harvard Law School.
 Campbell currently serves on the boards of the Archaeological Institute of America and the Center for Communication.